CLIPART IMAGES = There are companies like

 TOOLS = I have mentioned several tools already, but another one is a T-ruler.
 The ruler should be, at least, as wide as the paper you are drawing on.
 Mine is transparent.
 The T part of the ruler butts up against the side of your paper and is so handy for drawing straight lines.

 I just learned about another handy ruler called a centering ruler.
 I looked on Amazon for one and I saw them in both transparent plastic and stainless steel.
 An ordinary school ruler is 12 inches long and most of the ones I saw were too, except the very center of the ruler had a round dot and then going out from the center on each side, beginning with one (1) to the edge each side of the dot was marked with the inch numbers.
 Very handy to find the center of your paper when you want to begin a continuous pattern.
-Since I don’t have one of those yet, I have folded my paper in half length-wise and width-wise and just pinched the edges to give me a guess-timate of where the center of my paper is.
+In a pinch, I have folded my paper in half length-wise and width-wise and just pinched the edges to give me a guess-timate of where the center of my paper is.

 A white eraser and a dry, cheap paint brush are great for erasing without smudging and brushing away eraser crumbs.
 If your hand is sweaty, another sheet of paper over the top of the drawing paper and under the heel of your hand can prevent the oils from your sweat transferring to the paper and adding extra “texture” to your drawing that may not be wanted in that particular spot.